 Below is a historical timeline concerning women's history at Texas Tech University.
 The timeline is not comprehensive but does cover many of the important events and women that shaped the university's history.

-Also available are timelines for Texas Tech University, a History of the Texas Tech University Health Sciences Center, and a Timeline of Minorities at TTU.
+Other TTU Women's History Resources: Also available are timelines for Texas Tech University, a History of the Texas Tech University Health Sciences Center, and a Timeline of Diversity and Inclusion at Texas Tech.

 Established in September of 1980, the Tech Raiderettes were the first dance drill team in the Southwest Conference.
 They made their debut at the Texas Tech junior varsity's football game against New Mexico Military Institute' JV team.
 (The University Daily, September 23, 1980)

 Joyce Davis Arterburn was named the Woman of the Year at Texas Tech in 1981.

 Sharon Moultrie was the first female Tech athlete, as well the first African American, to be elected as Homecoming Queen by her peers.